-The Salvation Army, particularly in its early days, has been characterised by a pioneering spirit that has resulted in some major achievements and fascinating early ventures.
+The Salvation Army, particularly in its early days, has been characterised by a pioneering spirit that has resulted in some major achievements and ventures.

 1880 Salvation Army begins in Australia

 “If there’s a man here who hasn’t had a square meal today, let him come home to tea with me.”
 With those words, The Salvation Army began its work in Australia on 5 September, 1880.

-Two converts of The Salvation Army in London, Edward Saunders and John Gore, led the first Salvation Army meeting in Australia from the back of a green grocer’s cart in Adelaide Botanic Park.
+Two members of The Salvation Army in London, Edward Saunders and John Gore, led the first Salvation Army meeting in Australia from the back of a green grocer’s cart in Adelaide Botanic Park.
 As well as offering an invitation to the hungry, the meeting began the Army’s work of “saving souls”, proclaiming the power of God to bring peace to individual lives.
 This two-fold mission of the Army has often been described as “Christianity with its sleeves rolled up.”

 1883 Prison ministry established